cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Deploying and Running a Study on a `SmartPhoneClientManager`

 In CAMS, we talk about a study protocol being 'deployed' on a primary device, like a phone.
 CAMS has a fairly [sophisticated software architecture](https://github.com/cph-cachet/carp.sensing-flutter/wiki/1.-Software-Architecture) for doing this.
-However, if we want to define and deploy a study locally on the phone, this can be done using the [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html) singleton.
+However, if we just want to define and deploy a study locally on the phone, this can be done using the [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html) singleton.

 ```dart
 // Create and configure a client manager for this phone.